-Day case surgery is the admission of selected patients to hospital for a planned surgical procedure, returning home on the same day.
-They represent about 70% of all surgery in the UK.
+Day case surgery is the admission of select patients to hospital for a planned surgical procedure, returning home on the same day.
+In the UK, this represents about 70% of all surgery performed.

-Surgical day cases have been identified as the number one high-impact change to improve productivity in the UK NHS – with a target of “treating day surgery (rather than inpatient surgery) as the norm for elective surgery”.
+Surgical day cases are often viewed as the highest impact change in healthcare to improve productivity; healthcare guidelines have previously advised for a target of “treating day surgery [rather than inpatient surgery] as the norm for elective surgery”.

 The advantages of day case surgery are: